jamiehenson/snippet/README.md

 ### Dependencies
 Snippet needs jQuery to run.
 Bower will pull down at least version 2.2.1, but this version isn't a hard requirement.

+### Feedback
+This is quite a young project so any contributions or bits of feedback are certainly welcome!